-3. Have an open mind (but also have limits) and listen carefully.
+3. Keep an open mind (with limits), and listen carefully.

-I’ve written a lot on this topic because we really want people to have a successful outcome in mediation.
-While technically this tip refers to what to do IN mediation (as opposed to before), it’s a good idea to start thinking about it now.
-Always expect that your ex will say things (intentionally or not) that are hurtful, untrue, or counterproductive.
+We really want people to have a successful outcome in mediation.
+While this tip technically refers to what to do IN mediation (as opposed to before), it’s a good idea to start thinking about it now.
+Expect that your spouse will say things (intentionally or not) that are hurtful, untrue, or counterproductive.
 Trust that your mediator will be able to see through unreasonable requests.
-Take a deep breath when communications get heated.
-I get that it’s hard to negotiate in good faith when your spouse is unreasonable or overly emotional.
-That being said, listen closely and carefully.
-Do your best to stay calm and refrain from interrupting or attacking your spouse.
+Take a deep breath when communication heats up.
+Listen closely and carefully.
+Do your best to stay calm, and refrain from interrupting or attacking your spouse.

 When each party practices good listening skills during mediation, settlement discussions stay on track.
-It can work to your benefit to empathize with your ex even if you don’t agree with certain statements or requests.
-You may find that he or she becomes more cooperative as a result of being “heard” by you.
-So, practice these communication skills ahead of time so they become second nature during mediation.
+It can benefit you to empathize with your ex, even if you don’t agree with certain statements or requests.
+You may find they become more cooperative when they feel “heard” by you.
+Practice these communication skills ahead of time so they’re second nature during mediation.

 5. Gather the financial information you need ahead of time (or very early in the process).

 Assuming you have access to your financial documents, start gathering them now.
 If your spouse has them, ask for them.
 If your spouse is interested in mediation, they’re probably not interested in hiding documentation or extending the process.
 You really can’t go into mediation prepared unless you have a good understanding of what you have and when it was acquired.